-You only use the best products because your health and fitness matter to you.
-That’s why you always look for things that are labeled all-natural.
-While it’s important to use natural ingredients, not all of them are created equally.
+You only use the best products because Mother Earth matters to you.
+That’s why you always look for naturally derived ingredients when shopping for anything that you'll put in or on your skin.
+While it’s important to use natural ingredients, not all of them are created equal.

 Obviously, you wouldn’t buy a face cream that’s made with poison ivy, but that’s a natural ingredient.
 Of course, it’s not always that easy to determine if something is great for your skin or if it’s bad.